-- Caremark has a primary drug list for its mail order prescription program.
-The primary drug list is a list of preferred (not required) brand name prescription medications.
-If your physician believes a brand name drug is necessary that is not on Caremark's primary drug list, you will pay a higher copayment for the non-preferred brand name drug.
-To request a copy of the Caremark Primary Drug List, call the Caremark Customer Service Department toll-free at 1-888/232-8482. - If you have Medicare Part B, we do not waive your deductible or coinsurance for prescription drugs and supplies that you buy at a Caremark participating pharmacy or at a non-participating pharmacy.
-However, your copayment is reduced for prescriptions that you order through the Caremark mail order prescription program. - Why use generic drugs?
+- Why use generic drugs?
 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 The generic name of a drug is its chemical name; the name brand is the name under which the manufacturer advertises and sells a drug.
-Under Federal law, generic and name brand drugs must meet the same standards for safety, purity, strength, and effectiveness.
+Under federal law, generic and name brand drugs must meet the same standards for safety, purity, strength, and effectiveness.
 Generic drugs contain the same active ingredients and are equivalent in strength and dosage to the original brand name product.
 All manufacturing and marketing of a generic drug is conducted following strict guidelines established by the U.S. Food and Drug Administration (FDA).
 No prescription drug can be sold in the U.S. without FDA approval.
 The manufacturing facilities of all drug companies, whether they make generic or brand name drugs, must pass stringent, regular inspections by the FDA.
 There is no difference between the standards set for drug companies that make brand name or generic medications.
 Many drug companies that make brand name drugs also make generic drugs.
-A generic prescription costs you and us less than a name brand prescription. - When you have to file a claim.
-If you use a Caremark participating pharmacy, the pharmacy will file the claim for you.
-If you use a non-participating pharmacy, you will need to send a claim to Caremark.
+A generic prescription costs you -- and us -- less than a name brand prescription. - When you do have to file a claim.
+If you use a Caremark participating pharmacy, the pharmacy will file the claim for you electronically.
+If you use a non-participating pharmacy, you will need to file a claim with Caremark.
 Use the Caremark prescription claim form and send your claim to:

 Caremark

-Attn: Claims Department

-P O Box 686005
+Attention: Claims Department P O Box 686005

-San Antonio, TX 78268-6005
+San Antonio TX 78268-6005

-Claims for prescription drugs and supplies that are not ordered through the Caremark mail order prescription program must include receipts that have the patient's name, the prescription number, name of drug or supply, prescribing physician's name, date, charge, and pharmacy name.
+Claims for prescription drugs and supplies that are not ordered through the Caremark mail order prescription program must include receipts that have the patient's name, the prescription number, name of the drug or supply, prescribing physician's name, date charge, and pharmacy name.
 The pharmacist must sign any computer printout or pharmacy ledger.
+Prescription claims forms are available by calling toll-free 1-888/232-8482 or at our Website at www.nrlca.org